 Add a card to a workflow by selecting Add someone to workflow and searching the person's name.
 You can choose them from the list, or create a new person to add to People.

-Once you've chosen the person to add, click Add Person to add the card to the workflow.
+Once you choose the person to add, click Add Person to add the card to the workflow.

-Assign and pin the card to a person for that person to follow up with that card through each step, regardless of the default assignee.
+Assign and pin the card to a person, so that person can follow up with the card through each step, regardless of the default assignee.

-Click the card to follow up with the person and make notes in the card.
+Click the card to follow up with the person and make notes on the card.

-The card shows information and gives options of how to move forward.
+The card shows information and gives options on how to move forward.

 Click their name to be taken directly to their profile.

-At the bottom of the card, you can Delete the card to remove all history of the card from the workflow and the person's profile; close the card if no changes need to be made to the card.
+At the bottom of the card, click Delete to remove all history of the card from the workflow and the person's profile.
+Close the card if no changes need to be made to the card.

-Once this person has finished this step, click Complete Step to send the card to the next step.
+Once this person has finished this step, click Complete Step at the top to send the card to the next step.

 View any cards assigned to you from the Workflows tab.

-The green box shows the number of cards assigned to you, and you will see how many cards in each Workflow are assigned to you under the Workflow name.
+The "My Cards" view will filter the Workflows that have cards assigned to you, and you will see how many cards in each Workflow are assigned to you under the Workflow name.
 Click the Workflow to view the card(s) assigned to you.

 By default, the view will show the cards assigned to you, even if you're not the default assignee.
-Select your name to view a dropdown of other people with cards assigned to them or toggle the Ready and Snoozed options to view those cards assigned to the person in the box, or sort the list to see the Newest or Oldest cards added.
+Select your name to view a dropdown of other people with cards assigned to them, toggle the Ready and Snoozed options to view those cards assigned to the person in the box, or sort the list to see the Newest or Oldest cards added.

 If you have lots of cards assigned to you, you can easily update a bunch of them at once.